Skip to Content

 Dovestone Reservoir is generally not easily accessible by public transport, as there are, to my knowledge, no regular bus or train services that operate close to the reservoir.

 However, if public transport is your only means and you are determined to visit, you can take the Transpennine Express from Manchester to Leeds, getting off at Greenfield Station.
-From there, it is either a 40-minute walk or a short bus followed by a walk to the reservoir.
+From there, it is either a 40-minute walk or a short bus or taxi.

 Dovestone Reservoir Circular Walking Map & Route